Types Of Welding Position

 - Also, it is recommended that the welder should put the electrode cable over his shoulder to avoid the downward pull due to the weight of the cable.
 This also reduces the fatigue of the arm and hand as the weight of the cable is now supported by the shoulder.
 It is a good practice to use basic coated electrodes for overhead welding.
 Due to this coating, the melting rate becomes lower compared to the core wire and thus provides protective layers for molten metal over the weld pool.
 This also reduced the formation of spatter.
 The current used in overhead welding is 20 to 25% lower than in downhand welding.

 1G Welding Position

 - 1G welding position is the easiest weld position.
-In 1G welding position, pipe or object can be rotated around its longitudinal axis or horizontal X-axis and welding is carrying out at the junction where the weld is to be done.
+In the 1G welding position, a pipe or object can be rotated around its longitudinal axis or horizontal X-axis, and welding is carried out at the junction where the weld is to be done.

-- In 1G welding position, welder position can not change as pipe or object is rotate about its longitudinal axis (horizontal X-axis).
+- In the 1G welding position, the welder position can not change but the pipe or object is rotated about its longitudinal axis (horizontal X-axis).

 2G Welding Position